This is the multi-page printable view of this section. Click here to print.

 | VPC | VPC information of the Auto-Scaling Group |

-| General Subnet | General Subnet and NAT IP usage information of the Auto-Scaling Group |
+| General Subnet | General Subnet and NAT IP usage information for the Auto-Scaling Group |

-| Local Subnet | Local Subnet information of the Auto-Scaling Group |
+| Local Subnet | Local Subnet of Auto-Scaling Group |

-| Security Group | Security Group information of the Auto-Scaling Group
+| Security Group | Auto-Scaling Group’s Security Group

 |